al-Kindi

 Al-Kindi’s optimism on this score was not necessarily borne out in subsequent generations.
 But among thinkers influenced by al-Kindi, one can discern a continuing tendency to harmonize “foreign” philosophy with the “indigenous” developments of Muslim culture.
 This is one feature of what might be called the “Kindian tradition,” an intellectual current that runs up through the tenth century, which is most obviously represented by first and second generation students of al-Kindi’s.
 Particularly prominent among these figures is al-‘Amiri, a well-known Neoplatonist thinker who was a second generation student of al-Kindi’s (the link was al-Kindi’s student Abu Zayd al-Balkhi).
 Also influenced by al-Kindi were the Jewish thinker Isaac Israeli (on whom see Altmann and Stern 1958) and the aforementioned tenth century polymath Miskawayh.

-While al-Kindi is only rarely cited by authors writing in Arabic later than the tenth century, he was a significant figure for Latin medieval authors.
+Al-Kindi is only rarely cited by authors writing in Arabic later than the tenth century or in the Islamic West, with a notable exception being a refutation ascribed to the jurist and literary figure Ibn Ḥazm (d.1063), which criticizes On First Philosophy for calling God a cause, which to the author’s mind would imply that God must inevitably have an effect (Bellver 2020, which contests the attribution to Ibn Ḥazm).
+By contrast, al-Kindī was a significant figure for Latin medieval authors.
 Most influential were his works on astrology (see Burnett 1999); but works like On the Intellect were also translated, and as noted above there are works in the Kindian corpus that are extant only in Latin.
 One of these, On Rays, was the target of a polemic composed by Giles of Rome.

 To this we might add that philosophy in the Islamic world was itself a broader legacy of al-Kindi’s, and this in two respects.
 Firstly, the translations produced in the Kindi circle would become standard philosophical texts for centuries to come – particularly influential would be their translations of certain Aristotelian works (such as the Metaphysics) and of Plotinus, in the Theology of Aristotle.
 Secondly, though authors like al-Farabi and Averroes hardly mention al-Kindi by name (al-Farabi never does so, and Averroes does so only to criticize his pharmacological theory), they are carrying on his philhellenic project, in which the practice of philosophy is defined by an engagement with Greek philosophical works.